Skip to Content

 Results from these activities will inform subsequent regulatory and policy reforms.

-India (Bihar, Uttar Pradesh, Jharkhand, Tamil Nadu): Addressing Lead in Spices and Cookware
+India (Northern India and Tamil Nadu): Addressing Lead in Spices and Cookware

 In India, the program aims to reduce lead exposure from lead-contaminated cookware and spices.

-According to IHME estimates, Bihar is the Indian State with the highest average blood lead level (10.42 ug/dL), followed by Uttar Pradesh (8.67 ug/dL), and Jharkhand (8.15 ug/dL).
+According to IHME estimates, the following states in Northern India have the following average blood lead levels: Bihar is the Indian State with the highest average blood lead level (10.42 µg/dL), followed by Uttar Pradesh (8.67 µg/dL), and Jharkhand (8.15 µg/dL).

 Pure Earth and Stanford University have been conducting supply chain analyses and spice adulteration testing since 2020, revealing high concentrations of lead in spices throughout Northern India, including commercial hubs in the states of Bihar, Jharkhand, and Uttar Pradesh.
 In May 2023, Pure Earth carried out a Rapid Market Screening project in three cities of Uttar Pradesh, showing that 70% of spice samples had elevated levels of lead.
 Compelling evidence suggests that lead chromate is introduced to turmeric roots by wholesale traders at central markets, and subsequently distributed.